Neville Brand - Judd

 However, Tobe Hooper hasn't really given me any reason to go to Texas.
 His first film, THE TEXAS CHAIN SAW MASSACRE (1974), scared the bejeezus out of me.
 Going to Texas to be slaughtered by a chainsaw weilding lunatic and being fed to the rest of his crazy relatives isn't such an incentive to pack my bags.
 Hooper's film after TCM, EATEN ALIVE, doesn't motivate me to go to Texas either.
 What is in the freakin' water down there!?

-EATEN ALIVE begins at a whorehouse [not run by Dolly Parton but by Carolyn Jones of THE ADDAM'S FAMILY fame] where a new "escort" (Roberta Collins) is frightened off by Buck (Robert Englund) who likes to fuck women anally [what is this? prison?].
+EATEN ALIVE begins at a whorehouse [not run by Dolly Parton but by Carolyn Jones of THE ADDAM'S FAMILY fame] where a new "escort" (Roberta Collins) is frightened off by Buck (Robert Englund) who likes to screw women anally [what is this - HBO's Oz?].
 The newbie is kicked out of the whorehouse, eventually arriving at a broken-down motel in the middle of the woods.
 The motel is run by Judd (Neville Brand), who being crazy and good with a scythe, kills the girl and feeds her to his pet crocodile.
 After this incident, more people arrive at the motel for different reasons.
 Judd deals with each one personally in his own special way, including terrorizing a little girl (Kyle Richards).
 Why?
 Who in the hell knows?

 With EATEN ALIVE, Tobe Hooper tries to recreate the magic that makes THE TEXAS CHAIN SAW MASSACRE such a classic horror film that's loved and appreciated by many.
 Unfortunately, it doesn't quite work here.
 The film isn't really scary, there are too